OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 ### Step 1.
 Filter chromosome data

-The original chromosome data are filtered into target and reference panels.
+We use the [1000 genomes chromosome 22](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/b37.vcf/) as illustration.
+The original data is filtered into target and reference panels.
 Follow [detailed example](https://openmendel.github.io/MendelImpute.jl/dev/man/Phasing+and+Imputation/#Detailed-Example) in Phasing and Imputation to obtain the same data.

+!!! note

+    In practice, it is better to infer ancestry of admixed populations using non-admixed reference populations.
+The example here is a simplified illustration and should not be taken too literally.

 ### Step 2.
 Process each sample's population origin

 The goal is to create a `Dict{key, value}` where each key is a sample ID and the value is the population code.
 This will be used for both the [paint](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.paint) and [composition](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.composition) function.

 ```julia